christine-zhang1/cs180/proj1/index.md

 ## Bells and Whistles

 ### Structural Similarity
 As we can see in `emir.tif` and `church.tif` above, SSD does not perform well in certain situations.
-We ran alignment using `skimage.metrics.structural_similarity` (SSIM) instead, and it produced better results.
+We ran the alignment procedure using `skimage.metrics.structural_similarity` (SSIM) instead, and it produced better results.
 SSIM uses a sliding window approach to compare structural similarity between local parts of the image as opposed to just performing one comparison over all pixels in the image.

 Here are corrected images for `emir.tif` and `church.tif` using structural similarity.